All Episodes

 But I don't care about beauty pageants or TV networks.

-But but when the people who either protect us as cops or put out our fires or uh make our laws are separating themselves out into these balkanized uh um remote spheres of their own influence.
+But when the people who either protect us as cops or put out our fires or make our laws are separating themselves out into these balkanized remote spheres of their own influence, that ain't healthy, man.

 It's not the way to go.

-Might Rahm Emanuel be gone by October.
+So, anyway, might Rahm Emmanuel be gone by October?

-Little White House shake up news we'll talk about here in just a moment.
+Little White House shake-up news we'll talk about here in just a moment.

-And uh we're good with calls, of course.
+And we're good with calls, of course.

-Obviously, calls have been gathered all day, and we're going to continue with that on the Rush Limbaugh show.
+Obviously, calls have been gathered all day, and we're going to continue with that on the Rush Limbaugh Show.

 Mark Davis just filling in for this last hour.